How to become a commercial pilot for an airline?

 If the check pilot thinks your performance is unsatisfactory, he will not pass you for the check ride.

-So give your best to pass the check ride at one go.
+So give your best to pass the check ride in one go.
 You can rate your commercial pilot license instrument once you pass all the exams and the check ride.

 What is next?